v2p/lrt-csv-parser/README.md

 Example output in terminal:

-    This script will clean "database" database on your MySQL server "localhost:3306".
+    This script will clean "database" database on your DB server "localhost:3306".
 Are you sure? (y/N) y Loading composer repositories with package information
     Installing dependencies from lock file
     Nothing to install or update